yinonavraham/pscp/README.md

 1. Create a temporary local transaction directory.
    This directory is used to save all temporary files created during the transfer.
-1. Split the source file to chunks (according to the parallelism value).
+1. Split the source file to chunks (according to the threads value).
    These chunk files are saved in the local transaction directory.
 1. Create a temporary transaction directory in the remote host.
 1. Start background processes to transfer each chunk file (using `scp`).